Photo products

 What is the difference between 3DMasterKit and Legend?

-Triaxes Legend has a range of additional functions that enable to generate an image for printing on the lenticular lens.
+Triaxes Legend has a range of additional functions that enable you to generate an image for printing on the lenticular lens.

 The following peculiarities of Triaxes Legend compared to 3DMasterKit allow to prepare an image for printing on the lenticular material.